kptdev/kpt/docs/kpt_update.md

   --strategy:
     Controls how changes to the local package are handled.
 Defaults to fast-forward.

+    * resource-merge: perform a structural comparison of the original / updated Resources, and merge the changes into the local package.
+See `kpt help apis merge3` for details on merge.
     * fast-forward: fail without updating if the local package was modified since it was fetched.
     * alpha-git-patch: use 'git format-patch' and 'git am' to apply a patch of the changes between the source version and destination version.